 Mountview returns to Crouch End with plans to revitalise Hornsey Town Hall

-Today Mountview Academy of Theatre Arts warmly welcomed the decision by Haringey Council to back plans for it to move to a new home in the Hornsey Town Hall in 2016/17.
+Today Mountview Academy of Theatre Arts warmly welcomed the decision by Haringey Council to back plans for it to move to a new home in the Hornsey Town Hall.